cbjuan/django_pdf_form_filler/README.md

 # Django PDF Form filler - Private Repository #

-This Git repo contains the code of the Django PDF Form filler App in its private version intended for its exploitation by the GRIAL Research Group of the University of Salamanca
+This Git repo contains the code of the Django PDF Form filler app developed by Juan Cruz-Benito

 ### Why to use it? ###